 What Is Actually in Aquarium Water

-FYI: Many aquariums are deliberately managed to keep nitrate low, which further limits its nutritional contribution to plants.
+FYI: Many aquariums are deliberately managed to keep nitrate low, which in those cases does limit its nutritional contribution to plants.
+But the range across real households is wide, and assuming low nitrate is not safe without knowing how the tank is run.

 The Nitrogen Cycle Does Not Travel With the Water